 The U.S. has the highest performing donation and transplant system in the world.
 But as good as it is, it needs to get even better to support the more than 100,000 patients on the waiting list.
 Based on the input of experts in our field, UNOS is proposing a five-part package of reforms to drive improvements to save even more lives.

-Provide regulatory mechanisms for OPOs to more easily merge, or pool, services and prevent regions of the country from losing organ procurement services because their OPOs were decertified.
+Provide regulatory mechanisms for OPOs to more easily merge, or pool, services to ensure continuous improvement, uninterrupted services, and equitable access to transplants across the nation.

-CMS should revise its regulations and create an expedited process for reviewing and approving a change in ownership when currently certified OPOs are involved.
-CMS also should remove barriers to sharing resources.
-And it should provide incentives for OPOs to merge by extending an OPO’s certification cycle if its performance in the newly merged service area of a formerly lower performing OPO improves by a certain percentage in the first two years after enactment of the new regulation.
+CMS should create an expedited process for reviewing and approving a change in ownership for currently certified OPOs.
+CMS should also remove barriers to sharing resources.
+Additionally, it should provide incentives for OPOs to merge by extending an OPO’s certification cycle if its performance in the newly merged service area of a formerly lower performing OPO improves by a certain percentage in the first two years after enactment of the new regulation.

 Benefits of OPOs merging or sharing services